West Rail line: Actual ridership

 All West Rail line stations have platform screen doors.
 The only exception was Hung Hom station, which shared its platform with the East Rail line until it was moved underground on 20 June 2021.

 Fare system

+The fare system of the line generally followed the other lines on the former KCR network.
+Octopus cards and single ride tickets were available.
+All persons aged between 12 and 64 were charged the adult fare, whereas children aged 11 or below, full-time students, and seniors aged 65 or above were entitled to a concession fare.

 As with the contemporaneous East Tsim Sha Tsui extension, the KCRC adopted a value of time methodology when fare levels were established for new services, resulting in a significant markup compared to bus and East Rail services.

 Like the East Rail, Tuen Ma, and Tung Chung lines, the West Rail line also offered day passes and monthly passes.